SpectacularAI/3dgs-deblur/README.md

 See `LICENSE` and `NOTICE` files for more information.

 For the source code of the website and its license, see the [`gh-pages` branch](https://github.com/SpectacularAI/3dgs-deblur/tree/gh-pages).

+The licenses of the datasets (CC BY-SA 4.0 & CC BY 4.0) are detailed on the Zenodo pages.